confluentinc/cp-docker-images/docs/quickstart.rst

     docker logs schema-registry

-  For the next two steps, we're going to use CURL commands to talk to the Schema Registry.
-For the sake of simplicity, we'll run a new Schema Registry container on the same host, where we'll be using the ``kafka-avro-console-producer`` utility.
+  For the next step, we'll publish data to a new topic that will leverage the Schema Registry.
+For the sake of simplicity, we'll launch a second Schema Registry container in interactive mode, and then execute our ``kafka-avro-console-producer`` utility from there.

   .. sourcecode:: bash